Quantum symmetric conjugacy classes of non-exceptional groups: Introduction

 Let $\Ru$ be a universal R-matrix of $U_q(\g)$ and $V$ the defining (natural) fundamental representation.
 Denote by $\Q$ the image of the "exponential split-Casimir" $\Ru_{21}\Ru$ in $\End(V)\tp U_q(\g)$.
 Denote by $R$ the image of $\Ru$ in $\End(V)\tp \End(V)$ and by $\varpi$ the invariant projector onto the trivial one-dimensional sub-representation in $V\tp V$ for orthogonal and symplectic $\g$.
 The algebra $\C_q[G]$ of (the connected component of) a classical matrix group $G\subset \End(\C^N)$ is generated by $\Q_{ij}$, $i,j=1,\ldots,N$, modulo a $U_q(\g)$-invariant ideal, which validates reflection equation (RE) \cite{KSS}

 This is a deformation of commutativity of matrix coordinate functions.

 For the orthogonal and symplectic quantum groups, $\Q$ also satisfies

 where $\ve=+1$ if $\g$ is orthogonal and $\ve=-1$ if $\g$ is symplectic.
+The braid matrix $S$ is the "quantum permutation" $PR$, where $P$ is the ordinary flip of tensor factors in $V\tp V$.
 For the special quantum linear group one has to assume a unit quantum determinant but that will be automatically done once we impose other conditions of the class: the eigenvalues of its matrices along with multiplicities, which are class invariants.
 That will be done by fixing roots of the minimal polynomial on $\Q$ and values of q-traces, see below.

 The relations on the entries of the matrix $\Q$ define an associative algebra of function of conjugacy classes $\C_q[O]$.
 Technically, finding one-dimensional representations of this algebra means that the entries $\Q_{ij}$ are sent to numbers producing a numerical matrix $A$ satisfying all the relations of $\C_q[O]$.